 4.2 Posology and method of administration

 Benlysta treatment should be initiated and supervised by a qualified physician experienced in the diagnosis and treatment of SLE.
-It is recommended that the first subcutaneous injection of Benlysta should be under the supervision of a healthcare professional in a setting that is sufficiently qualified to manage hypersensitivity reactions, if necessary.
+It is recommended that the first subcutaneous injection of Benlysta is given under the supervision of a healthcare professional in a setting that is sufficiently qualified to manage hypersensitivity reactions, if necessary.
 The healthcare professional must provide proper training in subcutaneous technique and education about signs and symptoms of hypersensitivity reactions (see section 4.4).
 A patient may self-inject, or the patient caregiver may administer Benlysta after the healthcare professional determines that it is appropriate.

 Posology